 The availability of social insurance programs appears to affect whether or not people migrate.
 Receiving access to strong health care and educational systems in the host country may increase the benefit of migration and serve as a strong pull factor.
 In fact, families often migrate abroad primarily for educational reasons; they want their children to have better educational opportunities than what are offered back home.

 Countries with generous government transfers may attract migrants; these locales are often considered “welfare magnets.”
 The welfare magnet hypothesis suggests that migrants choose their destination based on the generosity of public assistance programs.
 Welfare payments, for example, can be viewed as a substitute for earnings during the time spent searching for a job.
 Government transfers may thus attract certain types of migrants that would be eligible for these types of benefits.
 Increasingly, governments are making it more difficult for migrants to receive government transfers (at least in the period immediately following migration).
 That is, migrants often have to work in the host country for a few years before becoming eligible for government benefits.
 Most of the empirical evidence on the subject finds that countries with more generous public assistance benefits, as measured by social expenditures as a percentage of GDP, do not necessarily attract more migrants .
-However, migrants from the poorest countries of origin appear to be more likely to migrate to countries with relatively generous programs.
+However, migrants from the poorest countries of origin appear to be more likely to migrate to countries with relatively generous social programs.

 Insurance and remittances

 For many, the decision to migrate is a household-level decision.
 The family unit as a whole must decide whether the entire family will migrate or if it will send only one member of the household abroad.
 In this way, migration may be a form of insurance against uncertainty in the form of household- and macro-level shocks.
 Remittances are the primary insurance mechanism for migrants; they allow family members who migrate abroad to send a portion of their income back home.
 In addition, families often help to relax the tight borrowing constraints that potential migrants face, especially in helping to finance the move.
-Households may be motivated by the insurance that migration provides, either by smoothing out macroeconomic cycles over time or through cash or in-kind transfers received from family members abroad.
+Households may be motivated by the insurance that migration provides, either by smoothing out macroeconomic cycles over time and across countries, or through cash or in-kind transfers received from family members abroad.
 Overall, using migration as a form of household-level insurance against individual or aggregate shocks can help reduce volatility in household incomes and increase the net benefit to migration over time.
 For some families (especially in relatively poor countries of origin), remittances can represent a significant fraction of household income, compounding these effects.

 Macroeconomics factors: Exchange rates, business cycles, unemployment